sonnetmedia/laurencerand.com/content/_index.md

   based in New York and driven by an intensive personal focus on each client’s needs and desires, a vast network of relationships, and unparalleled expertise and creative ingenuity.
-footer_copy: "*Photo: Yiannis Rossiadis.
+footer_copy: "*Photo: Girls and Their Cats.
 Web design: Bud Parr.*"
 menu:
   main:
     weight: 1